Our best tips for proper contact lens hygiene

 Daily reminders

-- Don't expose lenses to tap
+• Don't expose lenses to tap water.

 For cleaning and storing your lenses, never use water from the sink, saliva, or any another liquid not created for this purpose.
 Tap water contains microorganisms and bacteria, which, though safe to drink, can cause serious eye infections.

-solution or transferring solution to another bottle.
+• Avoid reusing solution or transferring solution to another bottle.

 Discard yesterday’s solution as soon as you insert your lenses, and you’ll remember to pour in a fresh quantity when you next remove your lenses.
 When travelling, use solution from a travel bottle, and never transfer solution to a smaller bottle yourself.

-your left and right lenses.
+• Careful not to mix up your left and right lenses.

 Establish a routine, or use a lens case with very distinct left and right caps to help you remember.
 You’ll avoid confusion and discomfort if you know your lenses are comfortably in their correct eye.